isomerpages/moe-taonan/_ccas/制服团体 Uniformed Groups/女童军 Girl Guides (Brownies).md

 * make a promise and try to live up to it;
 * find happiness in helping others.

-You can find out more about us at [http://www.girlguides.org.sg](http://www.girlguides.org.sg/)
+You can find out more about us at&nbsp;[http://www.girlguides.org.sg](http://www.girlguides.org.sg/)

 **Teachers In-Charge:**